 If your permanent resident card will expire within six months, (but you will return within one year of your departure from the United States and before the Green Card expires) and you are outside the United States, as soon as you return to the United States you should file the renewal of your green card.

 If you are outside of the United States at the time of the Green Card’s expiration, and you have not applied for the renewal permanent resident card prior to your departure, you should contact the closest American Consulate, USCIS office, or Port of Entry, before attempting to file Form I-90 for a renewal I-551 permanent resident card.
 Find out complete information about how to renew your expired green card visiting this page www.usaimmigrationlawyer.org/faq2greencard.htm

 To see more information about USCIS office locations, filing fees, fee waiver request procedures, and the fee waiver policy memo, contact a USCIS Field Office.

 How to Find Out the Status of a Green Card Application?

 Green Card Application Status

-If you have a questions which related to immigration, you can call to the USCIS National Customer Service Center (NCSC).
+If you have a question which relates to immigration, you can call the USCIS National Customer Service Center (NCSC).
 You must be ready to provide the USCIS staff with specific information about your application, such as your receipt number, Alien Registration Number, name, and date of birth.
 Click here for complete instructions on how to check the Case Status of your application online.

 You may ask questions online or by phone to an accredited and licensed immigration attorney going to Ask a Lawyer to submit your questions online and receive answers by email or to schedule a phone consultation with an expert US immigration attorney.
 You may also review the Immigration FAQs for general U.S. immigration information about several topics.